tyb51/LoanBrowser/README.md

-# Loan Browser
+# LoanLogic

 A comprehensive web application for visualizing and comparing different loan types, with investment simulation capabilities.

 ## Overview

-Loan Browser is an interactive tool that helps users:
+LoanLogic is an interactive tool that helps users:

 - Calculate and visualize annuity, bullet, and modular loans
 - Compare different loan strategies side-by-side